Evidence Hub Noise monitoring at Pearson

 GTAA’s own 45 dB harm threshold

 Yet in neighbourhoods such as Acacia Park, independently compiled data from the Acacia noise monitor show repeated nighttime events between 75 and 80 dB, and sometimes higher.
 On a logarithmic scale, an 80 dB event is perceived as more than 10 times louder than a 45 dB event.
-These are not rare anomalies; they are routine in the current operating pattern.

 How GTAA uses NMT data to compare “aircraft” vs “community” noise